nnirror/wax/README.md

 - duplicate selected device(s): `[command] + d`
 - delete selected device(s): `delete`
 - create number device: `f`
-- create comment device: `f`
+- create comment device: `c`

 # Managing state
-In Wax, system states can be saved, reloaded, and shared with others.
+In Wax, system states can be saved, reloaded, and shared.

 ## Saving a state
 Press the `save` button to save the system state as a zip file, including all audio files that were loaded.